 In the middle of the sales funnel, you’re working to convince your audience that you provide the best solution for their need and that your solution is worth the price you’re asking.
 At the bottom of the funnel, you’re making the hard sell and developing brand loyalty.
 But before you get to either of those stages, you have to build awareness about your brand.

 Top of the funnel marketing is designed to reach consumers who have never heard of your company.
 Perhaps they don’t even know your product or service exists.
-You are building awareness not only of what you offer but who you are.
+With top of the funnel marketing, you’re building awareness not only of what you offer but who you are.
 Is your company steadfast and dependable?
 Edgy and gutsy?
 Global and diverse?

-At the top of the funnel, you are introducing yourself to the consumer for the first time.
+At the top of the funnel, you’re introducing your brand to the consumer for the first time.
 You aren’t pressing for commitments or even email addresses.
 Top of the funnel marketing offers value to the audience for the sake of offering value, which inherently builds trust and interest in your company.

 Building Brand Awareness